 5. Fan bake for 15 mins, then remove from the oven and cut it into pieces.
 (A pizza wheel works well here)

-6. Bake again at 130 degrees until golden and crisp - around 1 -2 hours, depending on the thickness of your crackers.
+6. Bake again at 130 degrees until golden and crisp - around 1 -2 hours, depending on the thickness of your crackers, and whether you use fanbake or just bake.

 Oh bliss with blue cheese!
 Tell me if you make and love them!